 Throughout Philadelphia, there are a wealth of museum exhibitions, murals, special events, and restaurants that pay homage to influential women.
-Join the celebration of these women who have shaped the city, the nation, and the fabric of women’s her-story.
+Join the celebration of women from Harriet Tubman to Betsy Ross to Marian Anderson to Billie Holiday who have shaped the city, the United States, and the fabric of women’s culture throughout Her-story.

-The story of Betsy Ross — who is believed to have sewn the first American flag — and the Colonial-era women of the Revolution are told at the Betsy Ross House.
-Guests will learn about Betsy’s life as a businesswoman and working mother in early America.
-The more than 250-year-old house is where Betsy lived and tells the story behind the first Stars and Stripes, which Congress adopted as the country’s official national flag on June 14, 1777.
+The story of Betsy Ross — who, according to legend, stitched the first American flag — and Colonial-era women of the American Revolution are told at the Betsy Ross House.
+Step into the 18th Century to hear from a woman playing Betsy about her life as a businesswoman and working mother in early America.
+The more than 250-year-old house is where Betsy lived and tells the story behind the first Stars and Stripes, which Congress adopted as the country’s official national flag in 1777.

 Photo courtesy of Historic Philadelphia.

-The National Constitution Center features the exhibit, “The 19th Amendment: How Women Won the Vote.”
-This exhibit recounts the women’s suffrage movement and the ratification of the 19th Amendment — which granted women the right to vote.
-It features nearly 100 artifacts throughout the 3,000 square foot gallery, including Pennsylvania’s ratification copy of the amendment.
+The National Constitution Center features “The 19th Amendment: How Women Won the Vote.”
+This exhibit recounts the women’s suffrage movement and the ratification of the 19th Amendment, which granted women the right to vote.
+It features nearly 100 artifacts throughout the 3,000-square-foot gallery to tell the stories of Elizabeth Cady Stanton, Alice Paul, Ida B. Wells, and others.
+Be sure to check out Pennsylvania’s ratification copy of the amendment.

 Guild House Hotel.
 Photo by J. Lehman.

-For drinks, check out woman-owned breweries, including Love City Brewing, just a few blocks north of the Pennsylvania Convention Center.
-Wine lovers should consider a stop at Jet Wine Bar, an art-filled garden with a global menu of glasses.
-Over half of the businesses at Reading Terminal Market — approximately 40 — are women-owned.
+For drinks, check out woman-owned breweries, including Love City Brewing — just a few blocks north of the Pennsylvania Convention Center — Dock Street South, and Triple Bottom Brewing.
+Wine lovers should toast the season at South Street’s Jet Wine Bar, where you can find a Women’s History Month tasting event.
+Then, make your way to the Reading Terminal Market, a powerhouse of female entrepreneurship where roughly 40 of the market’s businesses are women-owned.

 View this post on Instagram